Welcome on Margriet's site!

 remember?

-When we go on thinking that way and we realise that we hear an E-flat by
+When we think like that we realise that when we play a C and hear an

 What would happen if we would write two notes below the C; an A, could